IACR/conference-template/README.md

 only push files to the live server once you are satisfied with them.

-In order to get started with the template, simply open a shell, change to your clean working directory, and type:
+In order to get started with the template, simply open a shell, change to your working directory, and type:

 ```
 git clone https://github.com/kmccurley/conference-template.git .